A limit theory for controlled McKean-Vlasov SPDEs: Proof of Theorem

 Together with \eqref{eq: first main to kappa}, we conclude that

-Now, we deduce from Gronwall's lemma\footnote{Of course, Gronwall's lemma requires that the involved function is integrable.
+Now, applying Gronwall's lemma\footnote{Of course, Gronwall's lemma requires that the involved function is integrable.
 In our case, it is well-known that the expectations are finite (see, e.g., \cite{GRZ} or \cite[Lemma~5.1.5]{liu_rockner}).
 Alternatively, it would also be possible to work with stopping times.
-At this point, our main interest is an explicit upper bound to relate \(Q^n\) to the set \(\J(x)\).} that
+At this point, our main interest is an explicit upper bound to relate \(Q^n\) to the set~\(\J(x)\).} to